telinfymessaging/telinfy-messaging/readme.txt

 SMS: https://www.greenadsglobal.com/sms-pricing/
 RCS: https://www.greenadsglobal.com/rcs-messaging/

-== Description ==
+This plugin relies on a third-party cloud service to send WhatsApp messages and SMS messages to the customers.
+We are using the API services of the provider "https://www.greenadsglobal.com/" to send messages.

-What is WooCommerce Telinfy Messaging Plugin?
-The WooCommerce Telinfy Messaging Plugin is a WooCommerce plugin that helps you to integrate messaging services like WhatsApp, SMS, and RCS with Telinfy Messaging services.
-It will send messages to the customers on placing an order, shipping an order, cancelling an order, refunding an order, changing the status of the order, adding customer notes for the orders and abandoned cart notifications.
+Please find the privacy policy of the provider https://www.greenadsglobal.com/privacy-policy/?swcfpc=1

 ### IMPORTANT NOTICE: